-In issue three, Squee ends up being separated from his parents (who couldn't care less) at the mall.
+- In issue three, Squee ends up being separated from his parents (who couldn't care less) at the mall.
 A man shows up and offers to help Squee find his mom.
 It turns out that the man is a pedophile intending to molest Squee.
 Johnny shows up to save Squee by striking the pedophile in the side of the face with a metal pipe.
 It all goes downhill from there.
 Johnny then proceeds to use some sort of claw things to tear open the man's head while he's still alive, showing his brain in full view, then rips it out and throws it against the building.
 Naturally, this more-or-less traumatizes Squee.

+- EVERY PAGE OF THE WHOLE DIRECTOR'S CUT has something that is mortifyingly terrifying.
+The way Johnny kills people, the way he tortures them, and the way he tries to love (he goes on a date with a girl named Devi that he met at the bookstore and then tries to immortalize the moment by killing her) is downright scary.
+There was one page that showed people in torture devices that not even Jigsaw would have used.
 To be fair, Johnny was being (kinda) manipulated by his two dolls, Psychodoughboy and Mr. Fuck.
 Mr. Fuck tells Johnny, "Freeze it!
 Forever in time with never the memory of losing it to another day!!" and right after that Devi walks in to see Johnny holding out two knives.
 If anything, those two voices are quite terrifying because they can manipulate Johnny so easily to do what they want.
 And Johnny didn't kill Devi.
 She really kicked his ass.
 And let's not even get started on the Moose...
-Also, to clarify on the above post, the tortures involved: being hanged by three hooks; One in an eyelid, another in his other eye, and the last in his crotch, nails in the ears, a nail through the tongue while pulling the head back, forcing an open jar filled with biting insects into the mouth, tearing off a man's arms while sticking them on a sharp stick and spearing them through his brain, stretching the cheeks and pinning them to the ground with knives, once again putting nails in someone's ears and also hanging him onto the wall by nailing his eyes to the wall while they're out of the sockets and attached to his head, electrocution while on a wet table, a man being stripped naked with his feet shackled to the floor while a cobra is within a foot of his crotch, and being completely nailed to the floor.
-The last panel ends with Johnny writing in his 'Die-ary', "Dear Di-ary, today some friends came over".
+Also, the tortures involved: being hanged by three hooks; One in an eyelid, another in his other eye, and the last in his crotch, nails in the ears, a nail through the tongue while pulling the head back, forcing an open jar filled with biting insects into the mouth, tearing off a man's arms while sticking them on a sharp stick and spearing them through his brain, stretching the cheeks and pinning them to the ground with knives, once again putting nails in someone's ears and just to add insult to injury, hanging him onto the wall by nailing his motherfucking eyeballs to the wall while they're out of the sockets and still attached to his head, electrocution while on a wet table, a man being stripped naked with his feet shackled to the floor while a cobra is within a foot of his crotch, and being completely nailed to the floor.
+The last panel ends with Johnny writing in his 'Die-ary', "Dear Die-ary, today some friends came over".

-The implication in I Feel Sick that Johnny could have been a normal person before he became a wastelock is both extremely depressing and terrifying.
-We don't get much of anything on his backstory; it's possible he used to be mentally healthy and simply fell apart under the influence of the Moose... or he used to have schizophrenia (judging from the manic/depressive Mr. Fuck and Pyschodoughboy), which was taken advantage of by the wastelock system and lead to the creation of the various entities that live in his house.
+- The implication in I Feel Sick that Johnny could have been a normal person before he became a wastelock is both extremely depressing and terrifying.
+We don't get much of anything on his backstory; it's possible he used to be mentally healthy and simply fell apart under the influence of the Moose... or he used to have schizophrenia (judging from the manic/depressive Mr. Fuck and Psychodoughboy), which was taken advantage of by the wastelock system and lead to the creation of the various entities that live in his house.
 Sickness's line ("Your friend thought he could fight...too.
 And he ended up...introducing us...to you.") could also be interpreted as wastelock-Johnny trying to fight against them, only to fail and degenerate even farther.
-Basically the whole wastelock system, what it means for people, and how it's spread is one long train ride of pure Fridge Horror.
+The whole wastelock system, what it means for people, and how it's spread is one long train ride of pure Fridge Horror.